-Use as a seasoning – Sage brings a balance to strong flavors such as poultry, pork roast, and herbed butter.
-This variety makes a mark even when used in very small quantities.
-Add leaves at the beginning & discard before serving.
-Alternatively, grind with coarse salt and black pepper to sprinkle over butter and anchovy bruschettas.
+Sage brings a balance to poultry, game, pork roasts, or herbed butter.
+This variety makes a mark even when used in tiny quantities.
+Add leaves in cooking and discard before serving.
+Alternatively, grind along with coarse salt and black pepper to sprinkle over butter and anchovy bruschettas.

 The infusion of sage has been one of Greece’s most popular herbal teas for centuries.
 In Crete, it is a popular belief that the locals owe their longevity to the herb!

 To make Sage tea, you’ll need a teaspoon (0.5g) per teacup, dosage on taste.
 Simmer for 5mins 95C, covered.
 Strain and serve alone or with honey.
 Folklore herbal medicine suggests lemon and honey infused sage as an excellent remedy for the flu.